Pet First Aid Kit

 Ask someone else to call your veterinarian while you focus on administering first aid, such as applying direct pressure to a wound to help stop the bleeding and/or assessing the best way to move your pet without causing further pain or injury.

-Animals in pain may bite you.
-It is critical that you can provide evidence of your pet’s rabies vaccination at all times.
+Animals in pain may bite you, which is why it’s critical that you can provide evidence of your pet’s rabies vaccination at all times.
 Depending on state regulations, a pet without proof of current rabies vaccination may be quarantined.

 Get Veterinary Help